spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 - `spectrocloud_virtual_cluster` - `cluster-2` - this resource will create the second virtual cluster.

-- `spectrocloud_application_profile` - `hello-universe-complete` - the application profile that will contain the three different services, database, API, and UI
+- `spectrocloud_application_profile` - `hello-universe-complete` - the application profile that will contain the three different services, database, API, and UI.

 - `spectrocloud_application` - `scenario-2` - the application that will be deployed into cluster-2 that uses the `spectrocloud_application_profile.hello-universe-complete` app profile.